 enrolling in Southwestern's summer abroad programs in Buenos Aires, Argentina;

-Guanajuato, Mexico; or Vancouver, Canada.
+Guanajuato, Mexico; London, England; or Yerevan, Armenia.
 Courses taken for credit for a J.D.

 will not be counted toward the LL.M. degree.